 Related article: How to incorporate elements of Feng Shui into your home

 You would have heard this saying a hundred times and for good reason — it’s one of the key principles of good design.

 Every home has a slightly different entry footprint with its own unique challenges.
 Some are so small that it may not be possible to fit any furniture in the space at all, while others are an awkward point where three or more doorways may come off the space.
 Having an extra large entry can be just as challenging as finding the right furniture to suit the scale of the space and deciding where to position these is difficult.

 Before going shopping or filling the space, we suggest taking a step back, measuring the space, considering your needs, and being realistic about what you can and cannot achieve in here.

 Generally, having a console table is ideal as it offers storage and a focal point in your entry.
 Another popular option is to have an oversized mirror with bench seat below.
 However, if space is limited, perhaps a floating wall shelf or wall rack is your only option?

 Source the right furniture

 When styling any space, it’s best to start with the largest objects and work your way down.
 If you’ll be using furniture in your entry, sourcing the right piece(s) and putting it in position will be your first step.

 Look for furniture to suit your needs and style (you can take our free style quiz here).

-It’s always a good idea to map out the placement of furniture with masking tape to make sure the piece you’re selecting isn’t too big or small (small furniture can make a space feel smaller!).
+It’s always a good idea to map out the placement of furniture with masking tape to make sure the piece you’re selecting isn’t too big or small (small furniture can make a tight space feel smaller!).